 - Determine how much you are willing to spend—your budget.

-For example, you may be pre approved for $500,000 but decide you only want to spend $450,000.
+For example, you may be pre-approved for $500,000 but decide you want to only spend $450,000

-- Start looking on RealEstate, Domain, and local real estate agents websites to find a property to buy.
+- Start looking on RealEstate, Domain, and local real estate agents’ websites to find a property to buy.

 You can use websites like Onthehouse and RP Data.
-Some sites like RP Data will charge you a fee to obtain a report or even require you to get a subscription.
-Luckily, here at Hunter Galloway, we’ve got access to RP Data.
-Feel free to contact us for any reports you need, and we’re only too happy to provide them.
+Some sites like RP Data will charge you a fee to obtain a report or even require a subscription.
+Luckily, here at Hunter Galloway, we’ve got access to RP Data!
+Feel free to contact us for any reports you need; we’re only too happy to provide them.

 At this point, it doesn’t hurt to get your conveyancer or solicitor to check over the contract before you go ahead.
 You want to ensure that you have standard finance clauses in the contract.
-Here at Hunter Galloway we ensure that our first homeowners have the right terms to be competitive, as well as protect them if anything does go wrong.
+Here at Hunter Galloway, we ensure that our first homeowners have the right terms to be competitive and protect them if anything goes wrong.

-If you want to get a pre-approval or buy a home, speak with one of our experienced mortgage brokers to walk through the next steps of home loans in Brisbane.
+If you want to get a pre-approval or buy a home, speak with one of our experienced mortgage brokers to walk you through the next steps of home loans in Brisbane.